martinhartt/HGfGT/README.md

 1. Include the raw Gigaword dataset (with uncompressed files) under the path `data/agiga`.
 2. Create train/test/validation splits with `bash bin/create_splits.sh data/agiga`
 3. Preprocess the files using the command `bash bin/dataprep_agiga.sh --extract --splits --filter --all` (use `--filter` flag for baseline and `--all` for extension)
-4. If using `--all` flag for extension system, run the `bash bin/dataprep_extsum.sh` in parallel with multiple workers with where the `$SLURM_ARRAY_TASK_ID` environment variable is the id of the worker (1-32).
+4. If using `--all` flag for extension system, run the `bash bin/dataprep_extsum.sh` in parallel with multiple workers with  the `$SLURM_ARRAY_TASK_ID` environment variable set as the id of the worker (1-32).
 If multiple workers are not available, it can be run sequentially with the following command (it can take a few days for the Gigaword dataset):

 ```bash
 for SLURM_ARRAY_TASK_ID in `seq 1 32`; do bash bin/dataprep_extsum.sh; done